-All students who successfully complete the Master of Public Health program must complete at least 15 credits within an area of specialization.
-Where the core courses are designed to focus on core theoretical competencies used in all areas of public health, the specializations focus on applications of these core competencies within specific public health practice areas.
+All students who successfully complete the Master of Public Health program must complete at least 18 credits within an area of specialization.
+Where the foundational courses are designed to focus on core theoretical competencies used in all areas of public health, the specializations focus on applications of these competencies within specific public health practice areas.
 The part-time option has been added to the program along with its own Part-Time Plan of Study.

 The two state research universities – the University of North Dakota (UND) and North Dakota State University (NDSU) – offer the North Dakota Master of Public Health (NDMPH).
 Students apply to and complete their degree at one campus only - either UND or NDSU.
 Students choose UND or NDSU based on the MPH specializations offered at that campus, which are unique to that school.
 Although each MPH program is distinct and offers unique specializations, the two programs work together on common matters such as developing Practicum sites and offering public health events during Public Health Week.
 By working together, the MPH programs at UND and NDSU provide comprehensive public health training and service to North Dakota and the Northern Plains.

 25 Public Health Jobs Most In-Demand: While reviewing these options it might be helpful to look at what kind of positions are in-demand in the public health area.